reactjs/express-react-views/README.md

 ## Caveats

 * I'm saying it again to avoid confusion: this does not do anything with React in the browser.
 This is *only* a solution for server-side rendering.
 * This currently uses `require` to access your views.
 This means that contents are cached for the lifetime of the server process.
-You need to restart your server when making changes to your views.
+You need to restart your server when making changes to your views. **In development, we clear your view files from the cache so you can simply refresh your browser to see changes.**
 * React & JSX have their own rendering caveats.
 For example, inline `<script>`s and `<style>`s will need to use `dangerouslySetInnerHTML={{__html: 'script content'}}`.
 You can take advantage of ES6 template strings here.

 ```js